cten/k8s-intro-tutorials/storage/README.md

 ```
 $ kubectl describe pvc pvc-standard
 ```
 The `Events` lists the actions that occurred when the PVC was created.
-The external provisioner `standard` provisions a Volume for the claim `default/pvc-standard` and is assigned the name `pvc-<pvc-standard uid>`.
+The external provisioner `do-block-storage` provisions a Volume for the claim `default/pvc-standard` and is assigned the name `pvc-<pvc-standard uid>`.

 5) List the PVs.